Hearing and Speech Nova Scotia

 - Opportunities for relocation and clinical specialization

-We are accepting applications for a temporary, part-time (0.8 FTE) position of Speech-Language Pathologist.
-The home base site is Sydney.
+We are accepting applications for a temporary, full-time (1.0 FTE) position of Speech-Language Pathologist.
+The home base site is Windsor.
 The successful candidate reports to the assigned Manager.
 Schedule to be determined.
 Please note: the emphasis of this position is in various aspects of autism services which may shift over the period of the temporary position.

 - Master’s Degree in Speech-Language Pathology